Inbound Sales vs. Outbound Sales: What Is The Difference?

 Does it work?
 Sometimes.

-However, it works against the natural purchasing cycle that people use today and is no longer very efficient.
+However, it runs against the natural purchasing cycle that people use today and is no longer very efficient.

-Most traditional sales people reach prospects by cold calling or sending cold emails.
-Not only are these unsolicited, but they interrupt what the prospect is doing and are flat-out annoying to most people.
+Most traditional salespeople reach prospects by cold calling.
+According to LinkedIn, 92% of sales interactions occur over the telephone.
+But the cold calling approach doesn’t just happen over the phone.
+Sales teams also blast out cold emails or cold LinkedIn messages.
+Not only are these unsolicited, but they interrupt what the prospect is doing and are irritating to most people.

-When was the last time you made a purchase from a cold call? -- That's what I thought.
+Just think about it: When was the last time you made a purchase from a cold call or cold email?

 The average consumer, and especially the average B2B customer, isn't going to be won over by a clever pitch.
 They expect a convincing pitch, but that's not enough.